It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 All your favorite actors will call him fakers.

-I never used the word.
+I never used the word, but I was wrong.

 I have not seen this before.

-Now I gather from the past three days that we are to believe that this is the normal condition that poor Mr. Fox has to live with each and every day.
+Now I gather from the past three days that we are to believe that this is the normal condition that poor Mr Fox has to live with each and every day.

 That's the impression that they're leaving, is it not?

-That this is how his life is now.
+That this is how his life is now?

-But he himself said he took too much medication.
+Uh, but he himself said he took too much medication.

-Because Republicans don't want to cure it.
+You would really really hate Republicans because Republicans don't want to cure it.

-Michael Steele doesn't care.
+Jim Talent doesn't care, Michael Steele doesn't care.

 Nobody in the Republican Party cares.